dwrobel/flatcam/README.md

 23.01.2019

 - added a new postprocessor file named 'line_xyz' which have x, y, z values on the same GCode line
 - fixed calculation of total path for Excellon Gcode file
+- modified the way FlatCAM preferences are saved.
+Now they can be saved as new files with .FlatConfig extension by the user and shared.

 21.01.2019